ci1xgk/Fellowship_Webpage/Merewether1-5.md

 #### Input file including the positions where water depth and velocity histories are to be extracted (`.stage`)

-This file specifies the locations of points (in X and Y coordinates) where the model generates a time series output of water depth and velocities.
+This file specifies the locations of points (in X and Y coordinates) where LISFLOOD-FP generates a time series output of water depth and velocities.

-For each location specified in this file, water depth (in meter) and velocities (in meter per second) values will be written in two files with the extensions of `.stage` and `.velocity`, respectively.
+For each location specified in this file, water depth (in metre) and velocities (in metre per second) values will be written in two files with the extensions of `.stage` and `.velocity`, respectively.

-These data will be written at each `massint` interval (of time in sec.) specified in `.par` file.
-The format of such output file(s) is as follows:
+These data will be written at each massint interval (of time in sec.) specified in the `.par` file.
+The format of a `.stage` input file is as follows:

 - **Line 1.** Number of points at which water depth and velocity output time series are required

 - **Line 2.** X and Y coordinate of 1st point